 San Antonio, Texas 78229-3900

-4. Criminal Background Check
+4. Criminal background check

 We do not have student housing on campus, but we can help you identify rental options and neighborhoods near campus.
 Our students rent homes, townhomes or apartments from the many available options located in the Medical Center area of San Antonio.

-6. Buy Health Insurance
+6. Buy health insurance

 The UT System Board of Regents requires that you maintain a valid major medical insurance policy while you are a registered student at the UT Health Science Center San Antonio.
 If you do not have your own policy, you will be automatically enrolled in a group plan selected by UT System.
 The premiums and rates vary by semester.

-7. Request Accommodations Under the Americans with Disabilities Act, if needed
+7. Request accommodations under the Americans with Disabilities Act, if needed

-Definitions for DISABILITY: A mental or physical impairment that substantially limits at least one major life activity of an individual, a record of such an impairment, or being regarded as having such an impairment.
+Definition of disability: A mental or physical impairment that substantially limits at least one major life activity of an individual, a record of such an impairment, or being regarded as having such an impairment.
 The term does not include: